 - Choose Direct Mail > Direct Mail Account from the menu bar.

 - Scroll down to the Tracking Domain Name section and click Show.

 - Enter your subdomain ("tracking.example.com" in the example above).

 - Click Change.

 Once you've set up your own custom tracking domain name, then any tracking URLs that Direct Mail inserts into your message will look like they came from you.
 This will help protect your email reputation and give your emails a more professional appearance.
 If you have any questions on setting up CNAME records, please try contacting your domain name registrar.

 Custom Domain Names and HTTPS URLs

-Even if you have a custom tracking domain name set up for your account, Direct Mail will revert to the standard tracking domain name for links that use HTTPS URLs.
-This is because the SSL certificate presented to user agents by our tracking servers cannot validate for custom, arbitrary hostnames.
-An invalid certificate would mean that the user would see warnings in their browser about an "insecure website", and it could potentially cause issues with spam filters.
+Even if you have a custom tracking domain name set up for your account, Direct Mail will use the standard tracking domain name for links that use HTTPS URLs.
+This is because web pages that are served over HTTPS require the server to provide a valid certificate that matches the custom domain name, and our servers cannot issue a certificate on behalf of a custom domain name that we do not own.
+If Direct Mail used a custom tracking domain name for HTTPS links, the recipient would not be able to open the link (due to security warnings in their web browser), and it could also potentially cause issues with spam filters.